Skip to content

 })

-// Install plugins
+// Enable the above plugins

-ctx.plugin(sandbox) // Sandbox for debugging
+ctx.plugin(sandbox) // Provides a debugging sandbox

-ctx.plugin(echo) // Echo command
+ctx.plugin(echo) // Provides an echo command

-// Launch the Koishi application
+// Start the application

 ctx.start()

-Then launch this file:
+Then run this file:

 sh